top of page

 Q: How much does it cost?

-A: Monthly tuition is $160.
+A: Monthly tuition is $165.
 Please read the studio policies for more information regarding rates and payment.
+Interested in just a few tutoring sessions?
+Reach out about rates and package options (these can be a great gift to your young musician!).

-Q: Can we meet Mrs. Droz before enrolling in lessons?
+Q: Can we meet Mrs. Droz before committing long-term to lessons?

 A: Yes!
-The first month will be paid trial lessons to make sure we’re a good fit before officially enrolling longer-term.
+Mrs. Droz is happy to arrange a phone call.
+Also, the first month will be (paid) trial lessons to make sure we’re a good fit before officially enrolling longer-term.
 The first lesson will be a “meet and greet” with both student and parent.

 Q: Why should I take private lessons?

 A: Private lessons are one of the most valuable investments in your child’s music education.
-Students will receive personalized instruction that addresses their specific technical needs.
-The 1-on-1 lessons allow students to work on music they do not learn in orchestra class, all while advancing at their own pace.
+Students will receive personalized instruction that addresses their specific needs.
+The 1-on-1 lessons allow students to work on music they do not learn in orchestra, all while advancing at their own pace.
 Private lessons are also a great way to support students struggling in school orchestra, who are ready for more challenging music, or who do not have the opportunity to learn an instrument in school.
-Playing a string instrument develops perseverance, responsibility, self-discipline, coordination, time management, increased concentration, self-confidence, and creativity.
-Check out more facts here
+Check out all the benefits of learning music here!

 Q: Does Mrs. Droz take young children or teach other string instruments?

 A: Mrs. Droz’ speciality is high strings, so she only teaches violin and viola lessons.
-She works best with 5th grade-aged students and up and teaches adults as well.
+She works best with 5th grade-aged students and older and teaches adults as well.
 Homeschool families welcome, too!

 Q: What materials will I need for lessons?